 In specific situations, we can collect and process your data with your consent

 Example: to be including in our mailing list of properties, forthcoming sales, business and professional updates and marketing.
 This also applies when you have not previously carried out any business with us but have consented to be included on our mailing lists and be contacted by post or other electronic means.

 When reading this notice, it might be helpful to understand that your rights arising under Data Protection Legislation include:

-• Data portability – You have the right to obtain and reuse your personal data that you have provided to us.
+· Data portability – You have the right to obtain and reuse your personal information that you have provided to us.